nlesc-sherlock/emma/README.md

 #On each bash
 . env_linux.sh

-# Key used by root, no need of passphrase
+# Key used by root, do not set passphrase when asked
 ssh-keygen -f ${CLUSTER_NAME}.key
 # Key used by ${CLUSTER_NAME} user
 ssh-keygen -f files/${CLUSTER_NAME}.key